Optimal preparation of the $W$ state for qubits with XY coupling: Numerical Optimization

-Despite convergence difficulties of the brute-force approach, we extracted a conjectured upper bound on the number of jumps.
-We then used an optimization method that assumes a bang-bang protocol to minimize the error for the switching times of the parameters.
-The variables of the program were the times at which those switches happened.
-The unitary evolution has a similar structure as the piecewise-constant optimization, but the parameters were only allowed to be their maximum or minimum values (one or zero) during each interval.
-The intervals were not necessarily of equal duration.
+We then use a simulated annealing algorithm (a global optimization algorithm designed to escape local minima) to minimize the error with respect to the $12N$ parameters.
+As expected, these optimizations converge to bang-bang protocols with minor distortions due to coarse discretization.
+For example, the protocol shown in Fig.~\ref{fig:nstep} has an optimized error of ${\cal E} \approx 0.0492$ for a final time $\tau=0.55$.
+The shapes of the protocols clearly indicate that $B_{3,z} = 1$ is the only non-zero $B$ parameter, $J_{12} = 0$, and that $J_{23} = J_{31}$ is the only non-trivial protocol with two discontinuous jumps.
+The jumps in the $J_{12} = J_{23}$ protocol appear to happen at $t_1 \approx 0.29$ (from 1 to 0) and $t_2 \approx 0.36$ (from 0 to 1).
+We then performed bang-bang optimization by allowing a maximum of three jumps to account for a potential third jump that may have been missed.

+{\bf \textit {Bang-Bang optimization.}} The bang-bang optimization is designed to refine these solutions by allowing the protocols to undergo switches, at optimized (non-discrete) values of time, between their maximum or minimum values (1 or 0).
+Based on the results of the optimization of the $N$-step, which did not find more than two switches, we allow a maximum of three switches (and indeed find only two upon convergence).
+The $x$ and $y$ components of the single qubit fields are also set to zero based on the results of the $N$-step optimization.
+As these fields break the $\sum_i m_i = +1$ symmetry of the initial and final states, it is not surprising that they are not turned on in the optimal protocols.
+We use the notation where $B_1,B_2,B_3$ represent the $z$ components of each single qubit fields.

-We used the simulated annealing algorithm (a global optimization algorithm designed to escape local minima) to minimize the error function $\cal E$.
+We again use a simulated annealing algorithm to minimize the error function $\cal E$.
+The optimal protocols we obtained corresponded to a slightly lower error than those found by the $N$-step optimization, which did not allow for the fine-tuning of switching times.
 An example of a solution for $\tau=0.55$ is shown in Fig.~\ref{fig:Protocol}.
 The solid blue lines indicate the Hamiltonian parameter as a function of time.
-In this particular case, the parameters $B_1$, $B_2$, and $J_{12}$ are turned off throughout the evolution, the parameter $B_3$ is on during the evolution, and $J_{23}=J_{31}$ is initially on, turned off for a finite time, and turned on again.
-We were able to confirm and improve our solutions with Pontryagin's minimum principle, as discussed in the section below.
+In this particular case, the parameters $B_1$, $B_2$, and $J_{12}$ are confirmed to be turned off, $B_3$ is on, and the protocol for $J_{23}=J_{31}$ is also confirmed to have two switches at $t_1 \approx 0.283$ and $t_2 \approx 0.369$ during evolution.
+The error optimized with respect to the bang-bang protocol at final time $\tau=0.55$ is ${\cal E} \approx 0.04908$, which shows a slight improvement (of order $10^{-4}$) over the optimal error found by the $N$-step optimization (${\cal E} \approx 0.0492$), Fig.~\ref{fig:nstep}.